Rumor Alert - Boruto Anime May Go on Hiatus

 Rafael Shinzo

-A new rumor suggests that the anime " Boruto ," the canon continuation of the hit Naruto franchise, may go on an indefinite hiatus.
-The possible reasons for the hiatus are production issues and schedule improvements.
+A new rumor suggests that the anime " Boruto ," a canonical continuation of the successful Naruto franchise, may go on an indefinite hiatus.
+Possible reasons for the pause (hiatus) include production issues and scheduling improvements.
 Studio Pierrot and TV Tokyo are expected to comment.

 Rumor Alert – Boruto Anime Set to Go on Hiatus